ordionary/nix/README.md

 git-crypt unlock .key

 # Installation
-# Available hosts can be found in the
+# Available hosts can be found in the ./hosts directory
 nix run nix-darwin -- switch --flake ~/.config/nix-macos#<host>

+# After installation simply use the provided alias to rebuild
+vai
 ```

 ## Crypt